Daniel Pappoe: Post Chelsea career

 On 11 January 2017, Pappoe joined Maldives-based side New Radiant, after failing to impress at Crawley.
 However, after three weeks of his arrival in the Maldives, his contract with New Radiant was promptly rescinded and he was given ten days notice after the club assessed his performance as poor.
 It was also confirmed that he had a pre-existing knee injury that he had failed to declare pre-transfer.

 On 22 August 2017, Pappoe joined Romanian side Foresta Suceava although doubts about his fitness status still remain.

 Pappoe had been playing for Carshalton Athletic from 15 September to 16 December 2018 on loan from Dulwich Hamlet.
 However, on 28 January 2019, he signed permanently for Carshalton Athletic.

 After a short-term spell at Worthing during a disrupted 2021–22 campaign due to the COVID-19 pandemic, Pappoe joined Wingate & Finchley in August 2021 and made twenty appearances.
 In January 2022, he returned to divisional rivals Carshalton Athletic for a third time and went straight into the side for the tie against Cheshunt.

+Ahead of the 2022–23 campaign, Pappoe joined Chipstead.

+After Appearing 27 times for Chipstead, Pappoe moved to Southern Combination Premier Division side Roffey in September 2024, for which he won man of the match on his debut in a 4-1 win over Shoreham.
+In his second game for the Boars Pappoe was shown a straight red card for violent conduct, his first in his non-league career, as Roffey fell to a 3-1 home defeat against Crowborough Athletic.
+Pappoe scored his first Roffey goal on December 28 2024, in a 3-1 away win against eventual league champions Hassocks.